Support Athens by Locals!

 Dionysos Zonar’s is a high-end, stylish restaurant located at the feet of Philopappos Hill.
 Its menu consists of dishes based on Greek cuisine but with a modern twist.
 Excellent cocktails and high-quality drinks are available for accompanying your dinner

 And the good news?
-If you like more suggestions on where to eat near Philopappos Hill, read our detailed guide on some of the best places to eat in Athens.
+If you would like more suggestions on where to eat near Philopappos Hill, read our detailed guide on some of the best places to eat in Athens.

 No, Philopappos Hill is open to visitors 24 hours a day 7 days a week.